 You can look for accommodation in the following ways:

-- Hall of residence: If you want to live in a hall of residence, please contact the Studentenwerk in charge.
-Studentenwerke websites usually have lists of the halls of residence they run.
+- Hall of residence: If you want to live in a hall of residence, please contact the Studierendenwerke in charge.
+Studierendenwerke websites usually have lists of the halls of residence they run.

 - Social housing: Subsidised housing requires a Wohnberechtigungsschein, a certificate of eligibility for social housing.
 Information is available from the housing departments of the local town and district authorities.